Afroasian/Engineering_84_business_week/README.md

-# interview preperation notes including questions and answers
+# Interview preperation notes including questions and answers
-## questions
+## Questions

 - Question 1: What is Agile and the benefit of implementing it?
 - Answer: Agile is a group of software devlopment methodologies based on iterative development, where the requirements and solutions evolve through collaboration of self organizing teams.